 - Red Cross

-- Community colleges,
+- Community Colleges

-- Vocational schools
+- Trade & Vocational Schools

-- Some hospitals
+- Some Hospitals

 “What does a certified nursing assistant do? – A CNA provides essential care for patients that reside in long-term care facilities such as nursing homes.
 Their typical focus is on patient hygiene, movement of bed-ridden patients, record patient information for nurses to review, measure the vital signs, and serve food to the patients that can not feed themselves.
 Depending on their level of training and the state they are employed in, they may be able to give medication to patients.
-Certified Nursing Assistants can not draw blood or perform diagnostic tests.” – What a CNA Does
+Certified Nursing Assistants can not draw blood or perform diagnostic tests.” – What Does a CNA Do?